hashwt/clinvar-llm-project/README.md

 See **ai_usage.md** for full transparency.

 Summary:
-- ChatGPT was used for writing support, code refinement, formatting, and presentation assistance.
+- ChatGPT was used for organization, code refinement, formatting.
 - All benchmarking predictions were collected manually.
 - LLMs were **never** provided ClinVar labels.
 - All results and interpretation steps were manually verified.